yousty/pg_eventstore/docs/configuration.md

 EventStoreClient.client.read(PgEventstore::Stream.all_stream)
 ```

-## Resolving events classes
+## Resolving event classes

 During the deserialization process `pg_eventstore` tries to pick the correct class for an event.
 By default it does it
-using `PgEventstore::EventClassResolver` class.
+using the `PgEventstore::EventClassResolver` class.
 All it does is `Object.const_get(event_type)`.
-And, by default, if you
+By default, if you
-don't provide `type` attribute for an event explicitly - it will grab event's class name.
-Thus, by default:
+don't provide the `type` attribute for an event explicitly, it will grab the event's class name, meaning by default:

 - event's type is event's class name
 - when instantiating an event - `pg_eventstore` tries to lookup an event class based on the value of event's `type`